9 Rules for How to Make a Perfect Cup of Coffee

 How to Make Coffee

-There are 3 common ways to make coffee at home.
-The long-standing favorite has been a classic drip coffee machine, but pour-over coffee at home is becoming increasingly more popular, and French press is an easy favorite as well.
+There are three common ways to make coffee at home.
+The long-standing favorite has been a classic drip coffee machine, but pour-over coffee at home is becoming increasingly more popular, and the French press is an easy favorite as well.
 Find out how to make coffee with all three methods with these easy steps.
-As a general rule, we recommend about 15 grams of ground coffee per 8-ounce cup of coffee.
-For four cups of coffee, that's about 60 grams of ground coffee (or about 6 coffee scoops or 3/4 cup, though a scale will yield the best results).

-Arguably the best method for a delicious, aromatic and complex cup of coffee, the pour-over method won't disappoint.
+Arguably the best method for a delicious, aromatic and complex cup of coffee, the pour-over coffee maker won't disappoint.